Tennessee Tech

-Tennessee Technological University, commonly referred to as Tennessee Tech, is a public research university in Cookeville, Tennessee.
-It was formerly known as Tennessee Polytechnic Institute, and before that as University of Dixie, the name under which it was founded as a private institution.
+Tennessee Technological University (Tennessee Tech) is a public research university in Cookeville, Tennessee.
+It was formerly known as Tennessee Polytechnic Institute (TPI), and before that as University of Dixie, the name under which it was founded as a private institution.
 Affiliated with the Tennessee Board of Regents, the university is governed by a board of trustees.
 It is classified among "R2: Doctoral Universities – High research activity".

 As an institute of technology, Tennessee Tech places special emphasis on undergraduate education in fields related to engineering, technology, and computer science, although degrees in education, liberal arts, agriculture, nursing, and other fields of study can be pursued as well.
 Additionally, there are graduate and doctorate offerings in engineering, education, business, and the liberal arts.
-As of the 2018 fall semester, Tennessee Tech enrolls more than 10,000 students (9,006 undergraduate and 1,180 graduate students), and its campus has 87 buildings on 235 acre centered along Dixie Avenue in northern Cookeville.
+As of the 2018 fall semester, Tennessee Tech enrolled more than 10,000 students, and its campus had 87 buildings on 235 acre centered along Dixie Avenue in northern Cookeville.

 Tennessee Tech athletic teams, named the Golden Eagles, compete in the National Collegiate Athletic Association (NCAA) Division I as a member of the Ohio Valley Conference.

 History

-Tennessee Tech is rooted in the University of Dixie (colloquially known as Dixie College), which was chartered in 1909 and began operations in 1912.
+Tennessee Tech is rooted in the University of Dixie (colloquially known as Dixie College), which was chartered in November 1909 and began operations in 1912.
+Dixie College was established as a Christian institution by members of the Broad Street Church of Christ, headed by Jere Whitson.
+Whitson served as the college's only president.
 It struggled with funding and enrollment, however, and the campus was deeded to local governments.

-In 1915, the state government assumed control of the campus and chartered the new school as Tennessee Polytechnic Institute.
+On March 27, 1915, the state government assumed control of the campus and chartered the new school as Tennessee Polytechnic Institute.
 The new school included just 13 faculty members and 19 students during the 1916–17 academic year and consisted of just 18 acres of undeveloped land with one administrative building and two student dorms.
 Due to the rural nature of the school, students also worked in the school garden to grow and prepare their own meals.
 In 1929, the first class graduated with four-year bachelor's degrees.
-Tennessee Polytechnic Institute was elevated to university status in 1965, when its name changed to Tennessee Technological University.